 Constitution and structure

-Both organisations recognise it is far better to establish a single Registered Provider.
-The intention is that in the short-term Aldwyck will join Catalyst as a subsidiary and this offers a number of advantages both in terms of speed of execution and enabling both organisations to stay focused on their immediate priorities.
-Thereafter, and as soon as practicable within two years, Aldwyck and Catalyst will combine to create a single entity.
+Both organisations recognised it would be far better to establish a single Registered Provider.
+Aldwyck has joined Catalyst as a subsidiary and this offers a number of advantages both in terms of speed of execution and enabling both organisations to stay focused on their immediate priorities.
+As soon as practicable (and within two years), Aldwyck and Catalyst will combine to create a single entity.

-Ian McDermott will be the CEO of the new Group; the current Chair of Catalyst (Richard Brown) will be its Chair; and the current Chair of Aldwyck (Pat Billingham) its Vice-Chair.
-Three members of the Aldwyck Board (including Pat) will join the Catalyst Board and vice versa.
+Ian McDermott is the CEO of the new Group; the current Chair of Catalyst (Richard Brown) is its Chair; and the current Chair of Aldwyck (Pat Billingham) its Vice-Chair.
+Three members of the Aldwyck Board (including Pat) have joined the Catalyst Board and vice versa.

 Name and location

-Catalyst has recently completed a branding exercise to give a contemporary look to their brand; and Aldwyck’s name identifies Aldwyck as a local organisation rather than the ambitious Association it is today with a far wider geographical footprint.
+Catalyst completed a branding exercise in 2018 to give a contemporary look to their brand; and Aldwyck’s name identifies Aldwyck as a local organisation rather than the ambitious Association it is today with a far wider geographical footprint.

-It would, therefore, be the intention to maintain the Catalyst name for the Group but distinguish between Catalyst Counties and Catalyst London.
+It is, therefore, the intention to maintain the Catalyst name for the Group but distinguish between Catalyst Counties and Catalyst London.